Bellevue teen dies in high-speed crash in southwest Omaha

-A 16-year-old Bellevue boy died late Tuesday night when his car left an Interstate 80 on-ramp at high speed in southwest Omaha.
+A 16-year-old Bellevue boy died late at night Tuesday, Nov.
+15, when his car left an Interstate 80 on-ramp at high speed in southwest Omaha.

 Investigators determined that Solorio-Ramirez was driving a 2004 Pontiac GTO when he lost control of the car at high speed.
 The Pontiac went down a steep embankment and rolled several times, the spokesman said.